kubeflow/website/content/en/docs/components/katib/hyperparameter.md

 ```

 When the last value in `status.conditions.type` is `Succeeded`, the experiment
 is complete.
-You can see information about the best trial in `status.currentOptimalTrial`.
+You can check information about the best trial in `status.currentOptimalTrial`.

 - `.currentOptimalTrial.bestTrialName` is the trial name.